The post-doctoral Program

 Postdoctoral Research Fellows focused on mentored research: Applicants with doctoral degrees in the social and behavioral sciences (e.g. sociology, psychology, economics), epidemiology, biostatistics, nutrition, nursing, genetics, education, health and social behavior, or related fields or with M.D. degrees, may be accepted for a two- to three- year postdoctoral research fellowship which does not result in a degree.
 These trainees engage in mentored research, leading to participation on one or more ongoing projects in order to gain specialized training in cancer prevention and control.
 The Program Leaders recommend a primary mentor for each fellow; the mentor’s role is to supervise the research and monitor progress.
 In consultation with primary mentors, fellows identify one or more secondary mentors, with the aim of gaining diverse perspectives of cancer prevention across disciplines.
 Fellows will work under the direction of their mentors in collaborative research projects in their area of specialization.

 Although they do not take course work leading to a formal degree, these fellows attend and contribute to the Program’s monthly seminar series, and participate in the required courses and workshops in the Specialized Curriculum, described below.
-In addition, all post-doctoral fellows participate in advanced courses as needed, from the wide range offered in the HSPH and extended Harvard curricula.
+In addition, all post-doctoral fellows participate in advanced courses as needed, from the wide range offered in Harvard Chan and extended Harvard curricula.

 The grant covers $53,000 in salary and $2,550 for research expenses for two years with possible continuation for a third year.